tylergregg/unity-webgl-youtube/README.md

 In Project Settings under Resolution & Presentation, select the "Youtube" WebGL template.

 Set your main camera clear flags to `Solid Color` with alpha = 0.
-Add the `WebCameraSync` and `WebClickHandler` components to the camera.
+Add the `WebClickHandler` components to the camera.

+If you don't use the `SC_FPSController` component on your player object, note that `ProcessInput()` is called from the template at the beginning of `animate()`, and when that function is done it calls `SyncCameraTransform()` in `WebSync.jslib`.
+You'll need to do something similar in your implementation, and be sure to maintain the order that things happen to avoid camera lag.

 You can either use the provided `YoutubeVideoPlayer` prefab, or create a quad, add the `CSS3DIframe` component, and set its xy scale to 4.8 x 3.6.
 This will result in a 480px x 360px iframe.
 Note that only y-axis rotation is supported at the moment.